 We use Google Cloud Platform to provide pre-hardened server infrastructure.
 We interact with servers predominantly by deploying Docker containers orchestrated with Kubernetes.

 Our production network is segmented into different zones based on security levels.
-Each environment has its own subnet and international communications are only allowed based on a predefined whitelist-based network policy.
+Each environment has its own subnet and internal communications are only allowed based on a predefined whitelist-based network policy.

 Twingate’s infrastructure is hosted in multiple, physically separated Google Cloud Platform (GCP) data centers for redundancy in case of technical fault or natural disaster and for load balancing.
 GCP also provides protective measures against DDOS attacks.